-In addition important hedgerows under the Hedgerow Regulations include hedgerows with 4 to 7 woody species in a 30 metre length depending on the other features present.
+Important hedgerows under the Hedgerow Regulations also include hedgerows with 4 to 7 woody species in a 30 metre length depending on the other features present.
 These are:

 4 associated features require just 4 woody species in a 30m stretch of hedgerow whereas 3 features require 6 woody species.
 If there are no associated features then 7 woody species are required.